Candida treatment

 They usually consist of a combination of herbs and/or nutrients and other natural sources that have antifungal properties.
 Natural antifungals can be just as effective, if not more so, than drug therapy, but you may have to try several of them to find what works best for you.

-Other Factors for Candida Treatment
+Other Factors Connected to Treatment

-There are a variety of other factors usually involved in Candida overgrowth.
+There are a variety of other factors usually involved in yeast overgrowth.
 Not every individual may have each of these aspects, but they are something you want to check into and incorporate into your Candida treatment plan if necessary.
 Some people may have only one or two of these issues they need to address while others may have all of them.

 Hypothyroidism